Needs to be remade.

 6) What are your most popular sizes?
 Because of price and quantities, one person, ordering for many family members, often selects our medium and small size candles.
 Brides generally order for themselves, the mothers, and the wedding party.
 They usually order the large sizes for themselves and the medium or small for the mothers or wedding party.
 Our oval and hexagon shapes are ordered more frequently than the round or square shapes.

 7) What other types of memorabilia can you use in the candle lights?
 We have created candles using quite a variety of memorabilia!
 Some of these examples are shown in the gallery section of our website.
 Shiny objects are not appropriate, as the wax will not adhere to the object.
 Also, if the size of the memorabilia is thicker than the candle light wall thickness, it will not work.
 (Generally, the item should be no more than ¼” thick.)
 We have made candles using cotton bolls, soybeans, wheat, corn, herbs, and baby items, just to name a few.
 We have also made candles using school emblems that have been photocopied and emailed to us.
-(See our gallery) Please take in mind that there is an extra charge for pictures.
+(See our gallery) NOTE: If you are wanting a picture or emblems, please keep in mind that there is NO guarantee that it will come out completely straight.
+We do our best at making it straight but at a certain point we have no control over it.
+So please keep that in mind when the candle comes back to you and if the picture is not straight.

 8) Can you use silk flowers in the candle lights?
 Yes, we often use silk flowers in the candle lights.
 (Plastic flowers do not work.)
 Keep in mind that there are many different dye lots used in silk flowers, so it is possible that some dyes may "bleed" into the wax.
 It is rare that this happens, and when it does it usually does not detract from the beauty of the candle.